viktoriamalyasova/malyasova.github.io/_posts/2020-09-06-selection-problem-heap.markdown

     return heap[0]
 {%endhighlight%}

-This is basically what heapq.nlargest function does, except it also sorts the output, and we don't need that.
+This is basically what heapq.nlargest function does, except that it also sorts the output, and we don't need that.

 We could solve this problem differently: